50+ AWS DevOps Interview Questions [FREQUENTLY ASK]

 Ans:

-AWS Lambda is a computation service that lets users run their code without having to provision or manage servers explicitly.
-Using AWS Lambda, the users can run any piece of code for their applications or services without prior integration.
-It is as simple as uploading a piece of code and letting Lambda take care of everything else required to run and scale the code.
+AWS Lambda is the computation service that lets users run their code without having to the provision or manage servers explicitly.
+Using AWS Lambda, users can run any piece of code for applications or services without a prior integration.
+It is as simple as the uploading a piece of code and letting Lambda take care of everything else required to run and scale code.

 14. What is AWS CodeCommit in AWS DevOps?